kstzv/ml-kem/portable/ports/userspace/README.md

 The userspace port also provides installation support.

-To install the library and public headers into the system:
+To install the library and public headers into the system, you need to go to the /install directory:

     cd install
     sudo make install